Sexual Reproduction In Plants: Features and its Process

 Fusion of Male and Female Gametes

-Significance Of Double Fertilisation In Angiosperms
+Significance of Double Fertilisation in Angiosperms

 Post-Fertilisation Events

-Formation Of Seed And Fruit
+Formation of Seed and Fruit

 After fertilisation, the ovary of the flower develops into a seed, and the surrounding ovary wall forms the fruit.
 The fruit protects the seeds as well as aids in their dispersal.

-Structure Of Seed
+Structure of a Seed

 A seed mainly consists of three parts, which are, embryo, endosperm and seed coat.
 The embryo is the future plant, the endosperm provides nourishment, and the seed coat protects the seed.